US touts new era of collaboration with Native American tribes to manage public lands and water – KION546

 Deanne Criswell, administrator of the Federal Emergency Management Agency, told tribal leaders Thursday that her agency began work this year to upgrade its disaster guidance particularly in response to tribal needs.

-Hawaii and the Indigenous communities there have increasingly been under siege from disasters, most recently a devastating fire that killed dozens of people and leveled an entire town.
+The Indigenous people of Hawaii have increasingly been under siege from disasters, most recently a devastating fire that killed dozens of people and leveled an entire town.
 Just last month, another blaze scorched a stretch of irreplaceable rainforest on Oahu.

-Tribes in California and Oregon also were forced to seek disaster declarations earlier this year after severe winter and spring storms resulted in flooding and mudslides.
+Tribes in California and Oregon also were forced to seek disaster declarations earlier this year after severe storms resulted in flooding and mudslides.

+Nancy James, first chief of the Gwichyaa Zhee Gwich’in Tribal Council in Alaska, said the effects of climate change on tribal communities can’t be ignored.

+“Reality check,” she said, after ticking off details about warmer temperatures, bears not hibernating as they should and the inability of her people to fish due to changing water conditions.
+“Global warming has affected every one of us.”

 The agency also is now accepting tribal self-certified damage assessments and cost estimates for restoring ceremonial buildings or traditional homes, while not requiring site inspections, maps or other details that might compromise culturally sensitive data.